top of page

 Christian Influence: All Saints’ Day and All Hallows’ Eve

-In the 8th century, Pope Gregory III designated November 1st as All Saints’ Day, a time to honor saints and martyrs.
-The evening before became known as All Hallows’ Eve, eventually shortened to Halloween.
-This Christian observance absorbed many Samhain traditions, blending pagan and religious elements into a single cultural moment.
+In the 8th century, Pope Gregory III designated November 1st as All Saints’ Day.
+This day was a time to honor saints and martyrs.
+The evening before became known as All Hallows’ Eve, which was eventually shortened to Halloween.
+This Christian observance absorbed many Samhain traditions.
+It blended pagan and religious elements into a single cultural moment.

 Medieval Rituals and Soul Cakes

-During the Middle Ages, Halloween evolved further with customs like souling, where the poor would go door-to-door offering prayers for the dead in exchange for food, often small cakes called soul cakes.
+During the Middle Ages, Halloween evolved further with customs like souling.
+The poor would go door-to-door offering prayers for the dead in exchange for food, often small cakes called soul cakes.
 This practice laid the groundwork for modern trick-or-treating.

 A traditional painting of a medieval child offering a round soul cake to a hooded figure at a candlelit stone doorway.
 The child wears an orange cloak and brown dress, and the cloaked figure’s face is hidden in shadow.
 A lantern glows warmly beside them, casting light on the stone archway.
 The background shows a moonlit village with peaked rooftops and glowing windows.